Walker33424/ChatServer/README.md

 Update4:

 Add the scrollbar and Delete all message button, used for pulling all chat message box, and Delete all chat message box content

+Provide lower resolution to use client - if your resolution is very low or in the laptop